Who We Are

 Locally, Dominique is involved with the state of Missouri’s initiative to form a Childhood Partnership Network.
 She also serves on the Kansas Early Childhood Recommendations Panel.
 She is a professional consultant in matters of Early Childhood Access and Equity and Non-Profit Organizational Development.

-Mia Bowers – Member
+Mia Bowers – Vice President

 Mia Bowers is the executive director of Community Mediation of St. Mary’s County.
 Mia is a hardworking and dependable community leader with a strong record of having an impact on those around her.
 For more than a decade, Mia has demonstrated her passion by serving the community in a variety of ways.